ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 Pay attention to the Pandoc version that you're using locally, on continuous integration, especially when something only works on your machine.
 To know what Pandoc version you're running you can use [`pandoc::pandoc_version()`](https://cderv.github.io/pandoc/reference/pandoc_version.html).
 With Quarto it is less of an issue as with say R Markdown since Quarto will pin a Pandoc version.
+You can imitate this behavior: if you have a Pandoc version that works well for your use case, just install that one on your production GitHub Actions workflow for instance.[^hugo]

+[^hugo]: That's the strategy one can use with Hugo when building a static website with Hugo!
+Saving oneself many headaches.

 The pandoc package also has very handly withr-like helpers to run code with a given Pandoc version: [`pandoc::local_pandoc_version()` and `pandoc::with_pandoc_version()`](https://cderv.github.io/pandoc/reference/with_pandoc_version.html); as well as a `version` argument in `pandoc::pandoc_convert()`.